althea-net/rita-installer/README.md

 of course.

 Profiles are variables files pulled into Ansible for easy customization of what the playbook will do.
-Edit `profiles/example.yml' to match your needs.
-You may notice that the Althea firmware repo and the gateway, user, and intermediary install playbooks in this repo produce a short list of yaml variables required by the exit that can be simply copy pasted into the users/gateways lists.
+Edit `profiles/exit-example.yml' to match your needs.

 Once configured run